-As of December 31, 2016, we were committed to fund \$201 million in limited partnership investments, \$39 million in U.S. commercial mortgage loan investments and \$34 million in private placement investments.
+As of December 31, 2017, we were committed to fund \$317 million in limited partnership investments, \$16 million in U.S. commercial mortgage loan investments and \$152 million in private placement investments.
+As of December 31, 2017, we were committed to fund \$18 million of bank loan investments which had not yet been drawn.

-In connection with the issuance of non-recourse funding obligations by Rivermont I, Genworth entered into a liquidity commitment agreement with the third-party trusts in which the floating rate notes have been deposited.
-The liquidity agreement may require that Genworth issue to the trusts either a loan or a letter of credit ("LOC"), at maturity of the notes (2050), in the amount equal to the then market value of the assets supporting the notes held in the trust.
-Any loan or LOC issued is an obligation of the trust and shall accrue interest at LIBOR plus a margin.
-In consideration for entering into this agreement, Genworth received, from Rivermont I, a one-time commitment fee of approximately \$2 million.
-The expected amount of future obligation under this agreement is approximately \$15 million based on current projections.
+In connection with the issuance of non-recourse funding obligations by Rivermont I, Genworth entered into a liquidity commitment agreement with Rivermont I and a third-party trust which issued the floating rate notes.
+The liquidity agreement requires Genworth to establish a line of credit facility in 2040 for the benefit of the trust in the amount of the estimated liquidity commitment amount which is the market value of the assets held in the trust supporting the outstanding notes as of the note maturity date in 2050.
+In addition, it also requires at the note maturity date, that Genworth loan the trust any liquidity commitment amounts.
+Any loan or drawn line of credit amount is an obligation of the trust and Rivermont I and shall accrue interest at LIBOR plus a margin of 1.2%.
+In consideration for entering into this agreement, Genworth received from Rivermont I a one-time commitment fee of approximately \$2 million.
+The expected amount of future obligation under this agreement before repayment is approximately \$14 million based on current projections.